CAPE TOWN HOLIDAYS

 Rich in history, culture and character

-Table Mountain is a fantastic and iconic natural landmark and going up to the table is an experience that is not to be missed.
-The best viewing is on a clear day, which can be challenging as due to its high can often be covered with clouds (locally referred to as its tablecloth).
+Table Mountain is a fantastic and iconic natural landmark overlooking this amazing city.
+Going up to the table is an experience that is not to be missed and the best viewing is on a clear day.
+A blanket of cloud known as the “table cloth” often covers the mountain at stages throughout the day.
+We recommend checking the weather a few days ahead and planning your trip to give you the best chance of getting a clear day.
 Visitors can access the breathtaking top of the mountain by cable car or if you are feeling energetic you can hike.
-No matter how you get there, views from the top are truly stunning.
+There is usually queues at the ticketing office but once you are up at top there is plenty space for all and the, views from the top are truly stunning.

 Victoria & Alfred Waterfront